 Focusing on strengthening national capacities, WFP will support longer-term development and reconstruction efforts, and address food insecurity issues in the three most vulnerable southern regions.

-WFP will: provide multi-fortified school meals in rural areas of the South and in priority urban areas; support the development of a national school feeding policy; assist in setting up a nationally owned school feeding system; and pilot Home-Grown School Feeding and cash transfers in urban areas to increase sustainability.
+WFP will provide fortified schools meals in mostly rural areas in the South and in a few priority urban areas, support the development of a national school feeding policy, assist in setting up a government structure for a nationally owned school feeding system and pilot home grown school feeding and cash transfers in urban areas to increase sustainability.

 With regards to nutrition, WFP will support national coordination and provide technical assistance in the development of policies and protocols.
 Building on contextspecific understanding on determinants of malnutrition, WFP will contribute to the development of effective national responses.

 Smallholder farmers will be supported to increase the quantity and quality of their agricultural production, reduce post-harvest losses and improve handling of crops, allowing them to sell to WFP operations as well as other buyers.